oliexdev/openScale/README.md

 # Summary :clipboard:

-Monitor and track your weight, BMI, body fat, body water, muscle and other body metrics in an open source app that:
+Use the app to monitor and track your weight, BMI, body fat, body water, muscle and other body metrics:
-* has an easy to use user interface with graphs,
+* Easy to use user interface with graphs.
-* supports various Bluetooth scales,
+* Support for various Bluetooth scales.
-* doesn't require you to create an account,
+* No account required.
-* can be configured to only show the metrics you care about, and
+* Show only the metrics you care about.
-* respects your privacy and lets you decide what to do with your data.
+* Privacy and the ability to do what you want with _your_ data.

 # Supported Bluetooth scales :rocket:
-openScale has built-in support for a number of Bluetooth (BLE or "smart") scales from  many manufacturers, e.g. Beurer, Sanitas, Yunmai, Xiaomi, etc. (see model list below).
+Built-in support for a number of Bluetooth (BLE or "smart") scales from  many manufacturers.
+Beurer, Sanitas, Yunmai, Xiaomi, etc. (listed below).
 Together with our users we constantly improve and extend the set of supported scales and in many cases pick up where the original app falls short.

 - Custom made Bluetooth scale
 - Beurer BF700, BF710 and BF800